Beidaihe, Qinhuangdao: Summer resort in PRC

 Because of its proximity to the capital, Beidaihe has been the location of many important official conferences, and has become well known as the Chinese Communist Party (CCP)'s summer retreat.
-It is still commonly used by the CCP's highest leadership each July to slip away from the summer heat of Beijing and to plan important strategies in the privacy Beidaihe offers.
+It is still commonly used by the CCP's highest leadership each July to slip away from the summer heat of Beijing and to plan important strategies in the privacy that Beidaihe offers.
 "Beidaihe," an American diplomat once said, "is China's 'smoke-filled room.'"

 After Mao Zedong led the CCP to power in 1949, the new rulers also developed a taste for seaside atmosphere.
 Mao himself had a summer resort here.
 Sanatoriums sprang up to reward the efforts of model workers from every industry.
 A very large Friendship Guesthouse was constructed in 1954, one of dozens across China, to receive the Soviet "elder brothers" who came to assist Chinese development prior to tensions emerging between Soviet and Chinese leadership.
+In 1954, when Mao was at Beidaihe, he wrote a famous poem, titled with Beidaihe: